vaab/gitchangelog/README.rst

 Requirements
 ============

-``gitchangelog`` is compatible Python 2 and Python 3.

-``gitchangelog`` published on PyPI works on Linux/BSD/MacOSX and Windows.
+``gitchangelog`` is compatible Python 2 and Python 3 on Linux/BSD/MacOSX and Windows.

-To be noted: the windows version won't be easily useable it from sources as the sources tools are not yet compatible.
-Any help on this topic is welcome (as with others).

 Please submit an issue if you encounter incompatibilies.